the-1000th-summer/KemonoViewer/Readme_en.md

 - For Twitter: `python twitter_sync.py`
 - For Pixiv: `python pixiv_sync.py`

-The first time you run a script, it will create a database at the path specified in filePathConfig.py.
+The first time you run the script, it will create a database at the path specified in filePathConfig.py.
 You’ll need to rerun the scripts manually whenever new files are downloaded.

 ### 3. Browse with Kemono Viewer
 After launching the app, go to Settings and set the paths for downloaded files and the database.
 You can then start browsing media.

+The app isn't notarized, so a window saying "Apple cannot verify 'KemonoViewer.app'" will pop up.
+Please go to Settings > Privacy & Security > Security and click "Open Anyway" to open the app.
+[Reference](https://developer.apple.com/news/?id=saqachfa)